cyberchitta/openai_ex/README.md

 [![hex.pm badge](https://img.shields.io/hexpm/v/openai_ex.svg)](https://hex.pm/packages/openai_ex)
 ![hex.pm downloads](https://img.shields.io/hexpm/dw/openai_ex)

-`OpenaiEx` is an Elixir library that provides a community-maintained OpenAI API client especially for Livebook development.
+`OpenaiEx` is an Elixir library that provides a community-maintained OpenAI API client.

 Portions of this project were developed with assistance from ChatGPT 3.5 and 4, as well as Claude 3 Opus and Claude 3.5 Sonnet.
 However, every line of code is human curated (by me 😇).